ismailmunyentwari9/hello-world/README.md

 ### HTML and CSS <a name="tech-stack"></a>

-> HTML and CSS is a coding langauge that developers use to style a website.
+> HTML and CSS is a coding langauge that developers can use to build project like this.

 ###In order to run this project you need: